-Audit-related services mainly include an assurance engagement related with the issue of comfort letters, the effectiveness of internal control over financial reporting (ICFR) assurance report under ISAE 3000 and the agreed-upon procedures engagement related with covenant compliance.
+Audit-related services mainly include an assurance engagement related to the issue of comfort letters, the effectiveness of internal control over financial reporting (ICFR) assurance report under ISAE 3000 and the agreed-upon procedures engagement related to covenant compliance.

-Other services include assurance of the consolidated non-financial information statement and sustainability information included in the consolidated management report and other annual sustainability reports.
+Other services include assurance of the consolidated nonfinancial information statement and sustainability information included in the consolidated management report and other annual sustainability reports.